-ID Action description Who Cost Score NO 2 PM CC When How implementation will be monitored Further information En nissio ns fr om de eve lopment s and build lings nature conservation interest- no net loss OS5 - Number of permissions granted for garden land development-no net loss of back, front and side gardens.
-All reported in Annual Status Report GLA air quality and green infrastructure guidance, see Using Green Infrastructure to protect people from Air Pollution, GLA 2019 7 Ensuring the Smoke Control Area (SCA) is appropriately identified and fully promoted and enforced including a review of the air pollution impacts of Normal business 2 √ ✓ 2025 and Ongoing.
+Α Action description Who Cost Score NO 2 PM CC When How implementation will be monitored Further information En nissio ns fr om de eve lopmen ts and build dings front and side gardens.
+All reported in Annual Status Report 7 Ensuring the Smoke Control Area (SCA) is appropriately identified and fully promoted and enforced including a review of the air pollution impacts of approved appliances and fuels and potential local restrictions.
+The Council's default position with the new borough wide Smoke Control Order (SCO) 2024 will be refusal for developments Normal business 2 ~ √ 2025 and Ongoing.
 A set target of 100% of smoke complaints responded to within 2 hours.
-This will include information provided to residents and businesses on smoke control using the council's website Air quality LBHF or enforcement activity by the council of legislation.
-The councils boroughwide SCO 2024 came into operation on the 7th October 2024.
+Other metrics we will report on: A minimum of 1 digital communication campaigns to enforce/promote the smoke control zone per year.
+A minimum of 100 people engaged byelaw for the boroughwide Prohibition of the outdoor Burning of Domestic and